 - All paddlers must respect private property along rivers and coastlines.

-- All paddlers must have basic swimming skills and a comfort for paddling in occasionally choppy open water.
+- All paddlers must have basic wet exit and swimming skills and a comfort for paddling in occasionally choppy open water.

 - Violations of these policies can result in the paddler being removed from the event without refund.